irdutfie/irdutfie.github.io/content/index.md

 Hi I'm Ian.

-Some things about me:
+Some things about me that I do when going about my work:
-- Leading the charge to build and maintain key business platforms
+- Lead the charge to build and maintain key business platforms
-- Changed the culture
+- Change the culture
-- Improved the service
+- Improve the service
-- Challenged the established way of work
+- Challenge the established way of work

 ## Skills

+C#, .NET, HTML, CSS, GitHub, VS Code, React, Xamarin, Blazor, SQL, LINQ, Azure, AWS, Kubernetes.

+Learning Rust by using zola (used for his site) and coding beyond this...

 `println!("inline code");`